-Overcoming the BIM barriers
+Overcoming the BIM obstacles

 “While work has been done to get standards such as Uniclass 2016 in place, more effort by software vendors to increase interoperability is needed,” he says, while support from larger companies could help smaller firms because they can set out “clear requirements and communicate these to their own suppliers, allowing them time to adjust with support where possible.”

-“The software will help with delivering the information, but the people will be the ones collaborating,” says Smith.
+“The software will help with delivering the information, but the people will be the ones collaborating,” adds Smith.
 “So firm’s should communicate with their employees to help educate them and get their buy-in and recruit a BIM champion to look into what BIM is and how it will affect the business.”

-With BIM staying high on the agenda with an increased focus on housebuilding driven both by government policy and the demand for housing, Jason Ruddle, CEO at Elecosoft, expects to see greater levels of adoption in 2017.
+With BIM staying high on the agenda with an increasing focus on housebuilding driven both by government policy and the demand for housing, Jason Ruddle, CEO at Elecosoft, expects to see greater levels of adoption in 2017.

 “The UK government is keen to work with builders that use modern construction methods,” he says.